“Ultimately, your musical progress will depend more on your skillfulness with the creative process than on any talent.”

 We dedicated musicians invest heavily in growing our abilities because we know that the personal and professional rewards are immense.

 Few things in life rival the joy of making music.

 Why then do countless young artists who have talent and opportunities to excel nonetheless practice halfheartedly, miss application deadlines, avoid publishing websites, and otherwise dither?

 One cause is inner conflict.
-Loads of musicians undercut themselves because their love of music is colliding with an opposing force.
+Loads of musicians undercut themselves because their love of music collides with an opposing force.

-Frequently, that force stems from fear that their musical ambitions will leave them disappointed – that they won’t “have what it takes” or be able to make a living from music.
+Frequently, that force stems from fear that their musical ambitions will leave them disappointed – that they won’t “have what it takes” or be able to make good livings from music.

-Other times, family members ignite conflicts when they chide artists to do something “more practical” or, conversely, push them into music as children.
+Other times, family members ignite conflicts when they chide students to do something “more practical” or, conversely, push them into music as children.